The solvability of consensus in iterated models extended with safe-consensus: Iterated models extended with safe-consensus and results

 \subsection{The OWR iterated model}

-The last iterated model that we introduce is constructed by placing the safe-consensus objects before the write and snapshot operations.
-A protocol $\mathcal{A}$ is in the \emph{OWR (invoke Object, Write-Read) iterated model} if $\mathcal{A}$ can be written in the form specified in Figure \ref{figOWRprot}.
+The second iterated model that we study is the \emph{OWR (invoke Object, Write and Read) iterated model}.
+In this model, processes first invoke safe-consensus shared objects and then they write and snapshot the shared memory.
+We say that a protocol $\mathcal{A}$ is in the OWR iterated model if $\mathcal{A}$ can be written in the form specified in Figure \ref{figOWRprot}.

+This pseudocode is explained in a similar way to that used for the code in Figure \ref{figWROprot}, the only thing that changes is the place where we put the invocations to the safe-consensus shared objects, before the execution of the snapshot operations.

-In Section \ref{secEquivWROOWR}, we pove that for task solvability, there is no real difference between the WRO and the OWR iterated models.
+In Section \ref{secEquivWROOWR}, we argue that for task solvability, there is no real difference between the WRO and the OWR iterated models.
 Any protocol in the WRO iterated model can be simulated by a protocol in the OWR iterated model and the converse is also true, this is stated formally in Theorem \ref{thmWRO2OWR}.
 Combining this result with Theorem \ref{thmnowroprot}, we can conclude that it is impossible to solve consensus in the OWR iterated model (Corollary \ref{cornoowrconsensusprot}).